- Books, Literature, and Writing»

 - How much is it costing in time to maintain the blog?
 This can be a difficult question to answer, especially for hobby bloggers who may not be blogging for bucks.
 But for those who are doing it as a business or to gain business, this can be a significant dollar outlay, especially if staff members are assigned to the task.
 Micro business and small business owners who blog could be forfeiting income that could be gained from simply upping their sales efforts instead of blogging.
 Figuring an hourly rate of income will be very revealing in determining the labor cost associated with a blog.
 And that cost could be very high!

 - Are those writing the blog suffering from burnout?
 Whether those writing a blog are staff members or the business owners, blogging can be a job in itself!
 Trying to squeeze in writing a blog post or two while serving customers, operating the business and pursuing sales can be exhausting.
 This multitasking can make the blogger less effective in their primary tasks.
 An alternative would be to hire outside writing help.
 But that will be trading a time cost for a dollars cost.
-Click here to learn more about seeking outside help for a small business.

 - Is the blog generating income?
 For hobby bloggers who are simply publishing to connect with like-minded individuals, income may be an afterthought.
 But for those who blog for business reasons—either as a separate profit center or to generate sales leads—income or leads generated is a critical factor in a continue/close decision process.
 Even if it is generating income, is it enough to cover the myriad of expenses?

 - Is the blog an effective sales funnel?
 Similar to the income question, is the blog funneling traffic and potential buyers to the business, either online or offline?
 If not, the blog can become a financial drain.
-Click here to learn more about a sales funnel.

 - Is the blog's topic lifespan limited?
 Blogs that center around a specific news topic, event or technology can have a limited lifespan.
 For example, writing a blog completely dedicated to a specific smartphone style or model will only be relevant as long as that model exists.
 It may have some historical value after the model is retired, but it will be unlikely to generate much news and blog post inspiration in the years ahead, giving it limited ROI (return on investment).
-Click here to read more about product life cycles (which can apply to blog topics, too!).

 - Is the blog topic trending steady or going upward?
 Similar to a blog's topic lifespan just discussed, the topic's trending should be considered.
 Even if the topic has a long potential lifespan or is an "evergreen" topic, it may drop off in terms of interest over time as public interest or attitudes change.
 If topic interest is slipping, pumping significant investment into it may be counterproductive.